DuncanCragg/OnexOS/README.md

 # OnexOS

-The OnexOS Android app will be a 3D creative space where you can sketch 3D objects and places and write and post 2D notes and documents around in virtual rooms.
-It's a thinking space, a creative space or a sharing space.
+The OnexOS Android app represents an approach to building the "One Open Metaverse".
+Without the Web, and without blockchains.

 See this [description of the first release of the app](README-App.md).